shitongtan/locomotion-new/README.md

 - Magnetic Field Sensor
 - Barometer

-#### These sensors provide us with data points to improve user localization accuracy.
+#### These sensors provide the app with data points to improve user localization accuracy.

 This application was built tested on Samsung Galaxy S7 Edge SM-G935FD.